lindsaycode05/podcastogist/README.md

 - Clerk billing features map directly to app capabilities.
 - Free tier project count includes deleted projects.
 - Plus tier counts only active projects (fair usage).

 ---

+<a id="security--maintenance"></a>

+## 🛡️ Security & Maintenance

+- Automated dependency updates (Dependabot)
+- Static analysis / code scanning (CodeQL)

+This repo is maintained with automated update and scanning workflows to keep dependencies current and reduce risk.
+Dependabot PRs are grouped to avoid noise while still surfacing meaningful updates on a weekly cadence.
+CodeQL runs on pushes, PRs, and a scheduled job to catch common security issues early.
+Together, these checks keep the Security tab active and provide a visible maintenance signal in GitHub PRs.

+---